Basket

 6. After a sold-out three week run at its Scarborough premiere over the 1987-88 holiday season, the show transferred to London in January 1989.

-7. After an initial Off-West End opening The Woman in Black moved to the Fortune Theatre on 7 June 1989 and has had its West End home there ever since.
+7. After an initial Off-West End opening The Woman in Black moved to the Fortune Theatre on 7 June 1989 and has had its West End home there until closing on March 4, 2023, after running for 33 years

-8The Woman in Black is the 2nd longest-running play in the West End after The Mousetrap, the show has been in long-time home at the Fortune Theatre for 30 years this summer.
+8The Woman in Black is the 2nd longest-running play in the West End after The Mousetrap, the show was in long-time home at the Fortune Theatre for 30 over years.

 9. Over the years some incredible actors have taken their turn The Woman in Black.
 Some of these actors include Joseph Fiennes who played The Actor in 1993 (American Horror Story, The Handmaid’s Tale, Shakespeare in Love) and Martin Freeman who played The Actor in 1997 (The Office, Peter Jackson’s The Hobbit, Sherlock).